Emergency Dentistry Towson, MD

 Gums that bleed and won’t stop could indicate an injury or a more serious condition like gum disease.
 If you notice ongoing bleeding, it’s important to see a dentist right away.
 The dentist will thoroughly check your gums to find the cause.

-Depending on what we find, Dr. Boenning or Dr. Dancykier may suggest a deep cleaning to get rid of plaque and tartar or treat any gum injuries.
-In more serious cases, you might need medications or other treatments to stop the bleeding and address the underlying problem.
+Dr. Boenning or Dr. Dancykier may suggest a deep cleaning to remove plaque and tartar or treat any gum injuries.
+In more serious cases, you might need medications or other treatments.
+Either way, we will stop the bleeding and address the underlying problem before you leave.
+By making sure you act quickly and get the right care, you can minimize the damage from a dental emergency.

 General Dentistry Services in Towson, Maryland